-The management shall ensure compliance with statutory provisions and the Company's internal guidelines and must promote compliance with these guidelines.
+While using the Company's digitalisation potential, the management shall ensure compliance with statutory provisions and the Company's internal guidelines and must promote compliance with these guidelines.
 The management shall ensure that appropriate measures are put in place in line with the Company's risk situation (compliance management system).
-This also includes measures to prevent corruption.
+This also includes measures to prevent corruption and protect whistleblowers (in of the German "Hinweisgeberschutzgesetz").
 The unit that is responsible for compliance shall report directly to the management.
 The management shall ensure appropriate risk management and risk control within the Company (Sec.
 5.1 PCGC).

-In 2012, the Management Board adopted Risk Management Guidelines codifying a risk management system, led by a risk coordinator, to recognise, monitor, and mitigate Company risks.
+In 2012, the Management Board adopted Risk Management Guidelines codifying a risk management system, led by a risk coordinator, to recognise, monitor, and mitigate Company risks (that was updated in 2017).
 In 2013, the Company hired an internal auditor, whose responsibility is, among others, to survey the European XFEL Company's Anti-Corruption Policy put into force in spring 2014, which shall prevent benefit-taking of the Company's employees, including the Directors.
 In 2021, the Company hired a customs and export control officer, whose sole task it is to assure that the Company complies with export control and customs laws.
-Risk coordinator, internal auditor, and customs and export control officer are staff functions that directly report to the Management Board.
+In 2023, the Management Board established a "whistleblower reporting process" led by the Company's internal auditor.
+In its (compliance) workflows, the Company is (increasingly)